beansai/beans-tutorials/dynamic-routes-optimization/basic-routing-optimization/README.md

 curl -k -H 'Authorization: <token>' https://isp.beans.ai/enterprise/v1/dro/run -X POST --data '@assets/stateless-dro-request.json'
 ```

-**Note**: the above assumes that the file `assets/stateless-dro-request.json` is relative to where the cURL is run.
-The `--data '@xxx'` option instructed cURL to read the file as the body of the POST request.
+**Note**: The above assumes that the file `assets/stateless-dro-request.json` is relative to where cURL is run.
+The `--data '@xxx'` option instructs cURL to read the file as the body of the POST request.

 **Response**
-You can find the sample response at [assets/stateless-dro-response.json](assets/stateless-dro-response.json)
+You can find the sample response in [assets/stateless-dro-response.json](assets/stateless-dro-response.json)

 Here's a visualization of the result.